staltz/staltz.com/_posts/2015-11-30-nothing-new-in-react-and-flux-except-one-thing.md

 render(dropdown);
 {% endhighlight %}

 The idea of embedding markup in real code is an old one.
-Obviously Facebook took some inspiration from PHP in this regards.
+Facebook took some inspiration from PHP in this regards.
 Extensively writing markup in PHP code led them to create [XHP](https://www.facebook.com/notes/facebook-engineering/xhp-a-new-way-to-write-php/294003943919) to ease the pain of escaping, among other reasons.
 Inspired by XHP, [JSX itself was used internally in Facebook](https://twitter.com/sebmarkbage/status/599805631382552576) before React was invented.

 JSX is also very similar to [E4X](https://en.wikipedia.org/wiki/E4X), an Ecma standard for "XML in ECMAScript".
 It never had the wide success that JSX has, but still, the idea of embedding XML syntax in JavaScript existed since 2002.